reeemanwar/Coffee-Shop-Sales-Analysis/README.md

-# Coffee Shop Sales Analytics & Seasonal Marketing Strategy
+# Cafè Sales Analytics & Seasonal Marketing Strategy

 Solving one of the biggest marketing problems for coffee shops, customer preferences based on seasonality and trends.
 This project uses data to explore insights and provide marketing recommendations for and NYC coffee shop.